 Forex broker with a customizable and easy to use platform

-Ally Invest, formerly known as TradeKing, has one of the best platforms of the forex brokers we looked at.
-Its platform is customizable and easy to use, making it ideal for beginners and experienced traders alike.
+Formally known as TradeKing, Ally Invest brings with it a great platform that is customizable and easy to use, making it ideal for beginners and experienced traders alike.

 You can choose between the Classic platform and the Live platform.
 The former has all the basics, including over 50 technical indicators and other analytic tools to track performance and plan the best time to execute trades.
 The Live platform is more robust and has more charting tools and advanced features, including automated trading strategies.
 The Live platform is far more customizable, and you can set it up the way you prefer.